Estimating failure probabilities: Proofs

 and thus

 Likewise, one can show that

-A combination of these two bounds yields the assertion. \end{proof}
+A combination of these two bounds yields the assertion. \end{pf}

-On the set $S_n^*$ we can now use the approximation from Lemma \ref{lemma:marginalapprox} to first examine the influence of the transformation $H_{n,2}$ of the second coordinate on the $\nu$-measure of $S_n^*$.
-In a second step we then similarly determine how the $\nu$-measure of this transformed set is altered by the transformation $H_{n,1}$ of the first coordinate.
-Hereby note that by to Lemma \ref{lemma:marginalapprox} the marginal transformations are invertible with probability tending to 1.
+On the set $S_n^*$ we can now use the approximation from Lemma~\ref{lemma:marginalapprox} to first examine the influence of the transformation $H_{n,2}$ of the second coordinate on the $\nu$-measure of $S_n^*$.
+In a second step, we then similarly determine how the $\nu$-measure of this transformed set is altered by the transformation $H_{n,1}$ of the first coordinate.
+Hereby, note that by Lemma~\ref{lemma:marginalapprox} the marginal transformations are invertible with probability tending to 1.
+The sets which are relevant for the comparison after the first marginal transformation are depicted in Figure~\ref{sketch}.

-\begin{lemma} Let $H_n(x,y) := (H_{n,1}(x),H_{n,2}(y)) := \frac{e_n}{d_n} T_{n}^\leftarrow\circ \hat T_{n} \circ \hat T_n^{(c)\leftarrow}\circ U(d_nx,d_ny). $ Suppose that the conditions (D2) and (Q1) are met.
+\begin{lemma} Let $H_n(x,y) := (H_{n,1}(x),H_{n,2}(y)) := \frac{e_n}{d_n} T_{n}^\leftarrow\circ\hat T_{n} \circ \hat T_n^{(c)\leftarrow}\circ U(d_nx,d_ny)$.
+Suppose that the conditions \textup{(D2)} and \textup{(Q1)} are met.

 Then one has with $q_n(u) := q(u)\vee v_n^*$ and $\tilde q_n^\leftarrow(v):= q^\leftarrow(H_{n,2}^\leftarrow(v))\vee u_n^*$